rossprogram/rossprogram.github.io/arrival/asia/counselors/index.md

 Welcome to all Counselors who will join the 2019 Ross/Asia Mathematics Program.<br>
-((NOTE.
-Some links mentioned below are not yet active))

 ### Travel to Zhenjiang.
 The  [Counselor Travel Plan](counselor-travel-plan.pdf) contains advice on traveling to our dormitory at the Jiangsu Aviation Technical College in Zhenjiang, Jiangsu, China.

-Counselors need to arrive at our dorm before noon on Saturday July
+Counselors need to arrive at our dorm before noon on Saturday July 6.
-6. Those flying to China from other countries are advised to arrive in Shanghai on Friday July 5, stay overnight in the airport hotel, and take our chartered bus at 8 AM on Saturday morning.
+Those flying to China from other countries are advised to arrive in Shanghai on Friday July 5, stay overnight in the airport hotel, and take our chartered bus at 8 AM on Saturday morning.